Meme-Supplier/Rusterminal/README.md

 # Rusterminal - v0.1.7
-Basically my older project PYShell, but rewritten in Rust
+Basically my older project PYShell, but rewritten in Rust!

 # Tested on: